 Bert Handy (Sid James) runs the Helping Hands Odd Job Agency, and he’s recruiting new staff.
 But the people he gets from the Employment Exchange are inexperienced, and end up confused and bewildered as they mix up their respective tasks, as do the people they are supposed to help.

-Kenneth Connor bumbles around nervously as women make advances (a particularly lush Fenella Fielding), Kenneth Williams stomps through the working-class masses with his nose in the air, Joan Sims has the frumpy female gags thrown at her as her sexy figure and Charles Hawtrey minces about in the background with a constant smile and a wickedly sparkling glint in his eye.
+Sam Twist (Kenneth Connor) bumbles around nervously as women make advances (including a particularly lush Fenella Fielding), Francis Courtenay (Kenneth Williams) stomps through the working-class masses with his nose in the air, Lily Duveen (Joan Sims) has the frumpy female gags thrown at her and ‘Gabi’ Dimple (Charles Hawtrey) minces about in the background with a constant smile and a wickedly sparkling glint in his eye.

-The element of stability in the film is in the office sequences where boss Sid James and flustered assistant Esma Cannon dish out the various oddball assignments and try and tie the whole into a seamless comedy of community and innuendo.
+The element of stability in the film is in the office sequences where boss Bert Handy and flustered assistant Miss Cooling (Esma Cannon) dish out the various oddball assignments and try and tie the whole into a seamless comedy of community and innuendo.
 Hugely welcome performers wander through the proceedings as the seven ‘Helping Hands’ eagerly try and complete their assignments.

-All is fine and dandy as the problems are resolved and the job of cleaning one of Stanley Unwin’s properties creates a whiz-bang, dust-covered, gloriously messy climax which ends the only way it can – Kenneth W translating Unwin’s last words as “carry on regardless”.
+All is fine and dandy in the end as the problems are resolved and the job of cleaning one of Stanley Unwin’s properties creates a whiz-bang, dust-covered, gloriously messy climax which ends the only way it can – with Kenneth W translating Unwin’s last words as “carry on regardless”.

 Gabriel ‘Gabi’ Dimple